hustquick/parsets/ReadMe.txt

 ------------

 The source code packages do not contain all the libraries anymore.
-To get the complete package, check out the source using Mercurial from http://code.google.com/p/parsets/source/checkout
+To get the complete project, check out the source using Mercurial from http://code.google.com/p/parsets/source/checkout

 This is an Eclipse project, so you should be able to import it directly